 We understand that after a car accident you probably don’t know what to do.
 You don’t know where to start or who to call.
 You don’t know where to turn.
 You don’t know who can help.
 You’ve never been in this type of situation.

 What we can tell you with certainty is that you are not alone.
-We understand that a serious car accident can turn someone’s life completely upside down – physically, emotionally, and financially.
+Our Hamilton car accident lawyers understand that a serious car accident can turn someone’s life completely upside down – physically, emotionally, and financially.
 We understand that your injuries may cause life to never be like it was.
 We understand that you will need major adjustments and transitions in terms of your emotions, body, and lifestyle.

 In the past 20 years, we have helped thousands of car accident victims who have been in the same exact situation as you.
 What is important to remember is that if you or a loved one have been seriously injured in a car accident caused by someone else’s negligence, you have only one chance to seek compensation for your car accident injuries.
 Having the right Hamilton car accident lawyer on your side can mean the difference between winning and losing your case.
 It will also help ensure that you receive the compensation you deserve for your injuries and losses.

 Matt Lalande has obtained favorable results for countless car injury victims and their families in Hamilton and throughout Southern Ontario, including victims who have suffered major orthopedic injuries and broken bones, spinal injuries, chronic pain injuries, traumatic brain injuries, and injuries that cause full or partial paralysis.
 Since 2003, Matt Lalande has represented hundreds of victims and recovered millions of dollars for those injured in various types of car accidents.